 Other Post-Treatment Options

-Sober living houses are one of the most common options for people who are in outpatient treatment or if they have just recently left treatment.
+Sober living houses are one of the most common options for people who are in outpatient treatment or if they have just recently left.
 Also called halfway housing, a sober living house is a residential environment that prohibits its residents from drinking or using illicit drugs on or offsite.

 Residents of sober living homes will be expected to submit to periodic drug testing to ensure their sobriety and to provide accountability.
 You may also be required to actively seek employment while you’re in a sober living house, but they can also help residents with job hunting, creating a resume, and learning how to manage personal finances.

-If you or someone you love is struggling with a substance use disorder, there is help available for treatment.
-If you’ve completed treatment and you are interested in post-treatment options, there are also aftercare programs available to you.
+If you or someone you love is struggling with a substance use disorder, there is help available.
+If you’ve completed treatment and you are interested in post-treatment options, there are also aftercare programs available to you where you can find a sober coach within your area.

 Brochu, N. (2014, August 08).
 'Sober coaches' an option for aiding in recovery. from https://www.sun-sentinel.com/health/fl-sober-coaches-palm-20140808-story.html